 Minack means a rocky place, ‘meynek’ in Cornish.

 It lies off the west coast, just above the spectacular Porthcurno Beach, and overlooks the Lizard peninsula in the distance.

 As well as being a theatre that’s open for performances throughout the summer, it’s also a major tourist attraction.

 Thousands visit every year to see this architectural masterpiece and enjoy the incredible panoramic views.

-The Minack Theatre boasts some beautiful coastal gardens, an exhibition, sea view café and gift shop.
+The Minack Theatre boasts some beautiful coastal gardens, an exhibition, a sea view café, and a gift shop.

 The amazing history of the Minack Theatre

 You could easily mistake this amphitheatre for being here thousands of years ago.
 With the ancient Greeks or Romans cheering on Gladiators!

 But, it may surprise you to know that the theatre is just under 100 years old.
 It was made by hand with only basic tools and became the life work of Rowena Cade who was born in 1893.